-- This SQL Server Guide gives you an overview of the significant differences between the new SQL Server databases and the Pervasive databases used in previous Sage Estimating releases. - The Installation and Administration Guide includes an overview of this release, installation instructions, and contact information.
-This document is available in the Documents folder of your Sage Estimating installation files. - The Release Notes provide details about new features, database changes, known issues, and fixes.
-This document is available in the Documents folder of your Sage Estimating installation files. - The Getting Started Guide provides an operational overview of the Sage Estimating software.
-This document is available in the Documents folder of your Sage Estimating installation files.

-The Options Guide provides installation, setup, and operating instructions for each of the available Sage Estimating options, such as the OnScreen Takeoff Integrator or License Manager.
-This document is available in the Documents folder of your Sage Estimating installation files.
+- This SQL Server Guide gives you an overview of the significant differences between the new SQL Server databases and the Pervasive databases used in previou.
+Sage Estimating releases. - The Installation and Administration Guide includes an verview of this release, installation instructions, and contact information. - The Release Notes from de details about new features, database changes, known issues, and fixes. - The Getting Started Suide provides on operational overview of the Sage Estimating software. - The Options of the provides installation, setup, and operating instructions for each of the available Sage Estimating options, such as the OnScreen Takeoff Integrator or License Manager.

-IMPORTANT: For current information about supported operating systems, Internet browsers, Microsoft® SQL Server®, and other software, and about system requirements for servers and client workstations, refer to our Knowledgebase article ID 71213, available at https://support.na.sage.com/selfservice/viewdocument.do?externalId=71213.
+IMPORTANT: For current information about supported operating systems, Internet browsers, Microsoft® SQL Server®, and other software, and about system requirements for servers and client workstations refer to our Knowledgebase article ID 76530, available at na.sage.com/selfservice/viewdocument.do?externalId=76530.